redallen/patternfly-scripts/github/patternfly/patternfly/pull_requests/breaking-change-notes.md

 The following classes have been removed.
 Any reference to them should be removed as they are no longer used in patternfly:
 * `.pf-m-start`
 * `.pf-m-end`

+Instead of applying `.pf-m-start` and `.pf-m-end` when there is overflow on a particular end of the nav, if there is any overflow on any end, apply the class `.pf-m-scrollable` to `.pf-c-nav`.

 The following variables have been removed.
 Any reference to them should be removed as they are no longer used in patternfly:
 * `--pf-c-nav__scroll-button--Display`